KushalVenugopal/Memoria/README.md

 The schematic circuit design is shown in the Fritzing file attached (Memoria.fzz).
 I coded the Arudino Uno in C++ and the .ino file is attached.

-As for the Kickstarter-Style video, I did the following:
+As for the Kickstarter-Style video, I took care of the following:

 - Script and Screenplay writing
 - Location Recee and finalisation